In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving. The campaign begins on November 1 and closes at midnight December 31.

-The Skidmore Prize nomination process is closed for 2022.
+The Skidmore Prize nomination process is closed for 2023.
 Subscribe to our newsletter and select "Nonprofit News & Info" to get the first notice when nominations open for next year.
-We typically release the application in late spring/early summer.
+We typically release the application in late spring.

 Nonprofit's federal tax ID numbers are listed on their profiles.